 Working for increased allocation of resources to fund student research in psychological science.
 The committee works towards this initiative through the creation and management of grant programs and advocacy for psychological science funding at the national level.

 Encouraging the development of innovative programming for the annual APA convention that meets the needs and interests of science focused students, and provides invaluable resources for the APAGS community as a whole.

 Examining and recommending strategies for the recruitment and retention of emerging scientists within APAGS and APA.

 APAGS Basic Psychological Science Research Grant

 APAGS is committed to promoting psychological science and the needs of science oriented graduate students.
 The Basic Psychological Science Research Grant provides $1,000 for graduate students conducting psychological science research studies.
-Additional applicants who were rated highly may receive honorable mentions.
-The intent is to fund psychology graduate students in science oriented fields.
-Students in fields with a practice component (e.g. clinical, counseling and school) are not eligible.
-Students in the following fields are eligible: Cognitive, Cognitive Neuroscience, Computational, Developmental, Experimental or Comparative, Industrial/Organizational, Neuropsychology, Neuroscience, Perception and Psychophysics, Personality and Individual Differences, Psycholinguistics, Physiological, Quantitative, Social.
-Science Committee members review the applications for this grant and provide written feedback to select applicants.
-Deadlines for this grant are typically in May and December.
+Additional applicants who were rated highly will receive honorable mentions.
+The intent is to fund psychology graduate students in all fields of psychology and neuroscience.
+Science Committee members review the applications for this grant and provide written feedback to the applicants who receive honorable mentions.
+The deadline for this grant is in December.